Divy1211/AoE2DE_UGC_Guide/docs/general/xs/constants.md

 Value: `#!cpp int 100`

-one of the values returned by the `xsGetVictoryCondition` function
+one of the values returned by the `xsGetVictoryCondition[ForSecondaryGameMode]` functions

 ### 4.2. cWonderVictory

 Value: `#!cpp int 101`

-one of the values returned by the `xsGetVictoryCondition` function
+one of the values returned by the `xsGetVictoryCondition[ForSecondaryGameMode]` functions

 ### 4.3. cRelicVictory

 Value: `#!cpp int 102`

-one of the values returned by the `xsGetVictoryCondition` function
+one of the values returned by the `xsGetVictoryCondition[ForSecondaryGameMode]` functions

 ### 4.4. cKingOfTheHillVictory

 Value: `#!cpp int 103`

-one of the values returned by the `xsGetVictoryCondition` function
+one of the values returned by the `xsGetVictoryCondition[ForSecondaryGameMode]` functions

 ## 5. Civs